 The other equipment that supports your IT system might be slightly more complicated to calculate, this can include:

 Each of these pieces of equipment will take up space.
-Especially if any of them are taller than 1.75 inches since these will take up multiple U and greatly increase what you need.
+And if any of them are taller than 1.75 inches, they will take up multiple U and greatly increase what you need.
 However, some smaller pieces of equipment might fit into a U alongside another small piece of equipment to save your space (but be careful not to block the airflow of the rack).

 Note: If your current IT system uses UPS to protect against power failures, you don’t need to move these into your server rack since the power supply from the data centre will have UPS and other redundancies already built in.